dfajar/dfajar/README.md

 - 👋 Hi, I’m @dimas.fajar
 - 👀 I’m interested in developing application in ubuntu/debian linux and raspi
 - 🌱 I’m currently learning rust in rpi with d-bus
-- 💞️ I’m looking to collaborate on <...>
+- 💞️ I’m looking to collaborate on making web scraping applications with Qt, Cpp, Py and Rust
-- 📫 How to reach me ...
+- 📫 How to reach me dimas.fajar@asml.com

 <!---
 dfajar/dfajar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.